Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 they have only occasionally, if at all, engaged in

-subversion abroad.3 In other words,
+subversion abroad.3 In other words, revolutionary

 states are able to minimise one of the main